 Since its inception, Salesforce has focused on giving organizations a holistic view of their customer data.
-The platform’s robust offerings and ease of integration have long set it apart from competitors, and the numbers prove it—the software giant saw $6.6 billion in annual revenue in fiscal 2016 and is on track to do even more in 2017.
+The platform’s robust offerings and ease of integration have long set it apart from competitors, and the numbers prove it—the software giant saw $10.48 billion in total revenue in fiscal 2018.

 But most modern CRMs, including Salesforce, lack one large piece: customer surveys.
 If you’re going to house your customer data somewhere, why isn’t there an easy way to sync customer feedback to that system?

 Below we’ll explain why NPS data belongs in your CRM, and how you can put it there using GetFeedback for Salesforce.

 Your CRM is where your customer information lives.
 It’s where you manage your customer relationships and interactions.
 So when you implement a Net Promoter Score program at your organization, it only makes sense for that customer feedback to live alongside the rest of your customer data.

 Maintaining two sets of customer info always ends in clutter and confusion.
 The data becomes more of a barrier to results than a catalyst for progress.
 Employees will typically take the path of least resistance—they won’t open up a second program to check a user’s NPS before reaching out to them.
 Plus, having two record systems makes it tougher to give upper management a real-time view of customer health.

 When you integrate NPS with Salesforce, you can filter and supplement reporting with additional customer data.
 What did they buy?
 Where are they located?
 Have they talked to support?
 Who is their account manager?

 These additional layers of data provide insights on which areas need improvement and which show promise.

 How to integrate NPS with Salesforce